Yannis Makriyannis: Governorship of Kapodistrias

-Makriyannis's activity did not cease with the achievement of Greek independence.
-After Governor Ioannis Kapodistrias arrived in Greece, he appointed Makriyannis "General Leader of the Executive Authority of the Peloponnese", based in Argos, in 1828.
+Makriyiannis's activity did not cease with the achievement of Greek independence.
+After Governor Ioannis Kapodistrias arrived in Greece, he appointed Makriyiannis "General Leader of the Executive Authority of the Peloponnese", based in Argos, in 1828.
 It was during this period, and more specifically on 26 February 1829, that he started writing his Memoirs.
-After Kapodistrias restructured the military in 1830, Makriyannis was given the rank of brigadier.
+After Kapodistrias restructured the military in 1830, Makriyiannis was given the rank of brigadier.
 However, he slowly came to oppose the Governor's policies and eventually broke with him.
 He opposed what he considered Kapodistrias's personal authoritarianism and, on a more personal level, was concerned about whether his home region would be included or not in the liberated Greek state.
 Influenced by Ioannis Kolettis, he even tried to force the Governor into accepting a constitutional form of government, using the troops under his command, but had no success.
 Finally, in August 1831, the government forced all civil servants and military personnel to sign an oath stating they were not part of secret organizations and that they were loyal servants of the government's commands.
-Makriyannis considered this to be degrading, and tried to author his own version of an oath instead.
+Makriyiannis considered this to be degrading, and tried to author his own version of an oath instead.
 This, however, was not accepted by the government, and he was consequently stripped of his positions.
 His opposition to the existing regime did not cease with the Governor's assassination on 9 October 1831.
 He took the side of the "Constitutionalists" and fought against the governor's brother and successor Augustinos Kapodistrias.
 He did, however, condemn the assassination itself in the strongest terms.